 Susan Bell, Video Series Producer

 Susan brings over 15 years of media production experience to her role at the Jet Propulsion Laboratory.
 Her prior work includes stop motion animation, documentary television, narrative filmmaking, transmedia storytelling, game design and interactive project management.
 She holds a bachelor’s degree from Baylor University and a Master of Fine Arts in Film Production from Florida State University, and is a member of the Producers Guild of America and the Academy of Television Arts and Sciences.

 EYES ON THE EARTH VISUALIZATION TEAM

-Manager of Visualization Technology Applications
+Technical Lead, Visualization Technology Applications and Development